Ph.D. in Business Administration - Accounting

 - What sort of math, statistics, or economics background is useful for the Ph.D. program?

 Minimum math skills include a full year of calculus and at least some study of matrix or linear algebra.
-It is preferable to complete at least the calculus courses before your first semester in the Ph.D. program.
+It is preferable to complete at least the math courses before your first semester in the Ph.D. program.
 The following UF classes (or equivalent at other universities) provide a useful background before starting the PhD program.
+Occasionally, we admit students with math deficiencies and ask them to take the math courses in their first year of the Ph.D. program.

 - MAC 2311 Analytic Geometry and Calculus 1